Quantum Algorithm Implementations for Beginners: Quantum Tomography

 \subsection{Problem definition and background}

 Quantum state estimation, or tomography, deals with the reconstruction of the state of a quantum system from measurements of several preparations of this state.
 In the context of quantum computing, imagine that we start with the state $\ket{00}$, and apply some quantum algorithm (represented by a unitary matrix $U$) to the initial state, thus obtaining a state $\ket{\psi}$.
 We can measure this state in the computational $z$ basis, or apply some rotation (represented by $V$) in order to perform measurements in a different basis.
 Quantum state tomography aims to answer the following question: is it possible to reconstruct the state $\ket{\psi}$ from a certain number of such measurements?
-Hence, quantum tomography is not a quantum algorithm \emph{per se}, but it is an important procedure for certifying the performance of quantum algorithms and assessing the quality of the results that can be corrupted by decoherence, environmental noise, and biases, inevitably present in analogue machines, \emph{etc.} Moreover similar procedures can be used for certifying the initial state, as well as for measuring the fidelity of gates.
+Hence, quantum tomography is not a quantum algorithm \emph{per se}, but it is an important procedure for certifying the performance of quantum algorithms and assessing the quality of the results that can be corrupted by decoherence, environmental noise, and biases, inevitably present in analogue machines.
+Moreover similar procedures can be used for certifying the initial state, as well as for measuring the fidelity of gates.

-A unique identification of state requires a sufficient number of \emph{tomographically complete} measurements, meaning that the algorithm should be run several times.
-Unfortunately, because of the noise, it is impossible to obtain the exact same state $\ket{\psi}$ every time; instead, one should see a mixture of different states: $\vert \psi_{1} \rangle$, $\vert \psi_{2} \rangle$, $\ldots$, $\vert \psi_{k} \rangle$.
+Given a single copy of the state, it is impossible to reconstruct $\ket{\psi}$: for example, there is no quantum measurement that can even distinguish non-orthogonal quantum states, such as $\ket{0}$ and $(\ket{0}+\ket{1})/2$, with certainty.
+However, it is possible to perform quantum tomography when multiple copies of the state is available.
+It means that one needs to run the quantum algorithm (i.e., apply $U$ to initial state) many times to produce many copies of the quantum state to be able to characterize $\ket{\psi}$.
+Unfortunately, because of the noise, in practice it is impossible to obtain the exact same state $\ket{\psi}$ every time; instead, one should see a mixture of different states: $\vert \psi_{1} \rangle$, $\vert \psi_{2} \rangle$, $\ldots$, $\vert \psi_{k} \rangle$.
 In general, there does not exist a single $\ket{\psi}$ describing this mixture.
 Therefore, we need a to use the \emph{density matrix} representation of quantum states.
 We briefly discussed this representation in the context of quantum principal component analysis in Section XIV.

 Let us denote $p_i$ the probability of occurrence of the state $\vert \psi_{i} \rangle$.
 The density matrix of this ensemble is given by,